 New York City has very convoluted, sometimes draconian, Zoning Laws.
 It’s understandable that as a massive city, we would have extensive regulations on property development.
 But in my opinion, some parts of the NYC Zoning Resolution may go a little too far.

 I am an architect in New York and owner of Fontan Architecture, an architecture firm based in Manhattan.
 This post will be based on my opinions and experiences regarding NYC Zoning Resolution.

-The following will be a list of 5 zoning laws that are most likely to ruin your chances of developing your property the way you want to develop it.
+The following will be a list of 5 zoning laws that are most likely to hinder your chances of developing a property in the way you desire to.
 Before we start, I will share that I am pro development.
 I am an architect, and thereby have an obvious bias that I do not want to ignore in this situation.
-This post is based on my experience as an architect and on my opinions on the merit of these specific zoning laws.
+As mentioned, this post is based on my experience as an architect and on my opinions on the merit of these specific zoning laws.

 While zoning is not stupid by nature, there are certainly cases where NYC could loosen their grip a little bit.